Central Asia has always been a cultural and intellectual crossroads.

 Weather The best time to go is during April – June with clear skies, sunshine and cool air creating perfect conditions.
 July can be extremely hot.
 In September – October the days will remain warm.

-Social customs & quirks There are a number of customs that travelers need to be aware of when in Uzbekistan.
+Social customs & quirks There are a number of customs that travellers need to be aware of when in Uzbekistan.
 The traditional Uzbek bread called lipioshka should never be placed upside down or on the ground, even if wrapped in paper or plastic.
 Women should always wear modest clothes, never shorts, in public places.
 Displaying wealth such as jewellery is generally frowned upon.

 Festivals & events The biggest and most culturally significant event is the Boysun Bahori, or the Boysun Spring Festival.
 Held in mountainous Boysun in Surkhandarya Province, this festival dates back to pre-Islam times and features costumes, songs, dance performances and storytelling.
 This event is so immersed in history and culture that UNESCO has named the Boysun cultural space as a Masterpiece of the Oral and Intangible Heritage of Humanity.